badlogic/marioslab-site/site/posts/rendering-like-its-1996/dont-be-square/index.bt.md

 )}}
 --markdown-begin

-The compiler basically generated version of a highly optimized `memset()` implementation.
+The compiler basically generated a version of a highly optimized `memset()` implementation specifically for our setup at hand.
 We could spend an hour dissecting it to precisely understand what's going on.
 But why question the compiler's wisdom?
 The take away:

 > Always precalculate as much as you can for your inner loops, including values used in your loop condition.
 The compiler can not always figure out [loop invariants](https://en.wikipedia.org/wiki/Loop_invariant).